googleapis/google-cloud-cpp/google/cloud/universe_domain/demo/README.md

 this opportunity to review the
 [Authentication Overview][authentication-quickstart].

+If you use `GOOGLE_APPLICATION_CREDENTIALS` to configure authentication, **and** the file referenced by this environment variable contains the `universe_domain` field, that value is used to determine service endpoints.
+If the `universe_domain` field is not present, the library defaults to `googleapis.com`.

 ## Using with Bazel

 > :warning: If you are using Windows or macOS there are additional instructions